 Epidemiology – study of the distribution and determinants of disease and injury in human populations

 Environmental Health – the protection, promotion, and maintenance of the health of defined populations

 Health Behavior – the prevention of disease, both domestically and globally, through the study of behaviors affecting health

-Health Management and Policy – improving the quality, availability, and effectiveness of public health and health care systems
+Population Health Policy and Management – improving the quality, availability, and effectiveness of public health and health care systems